 help='name of output model in ONNX format')

-: Path to the PyTorch checkpoint file containing the pre-trained model weights.-output-name
+-checkpoint-path: Path to the PyTorch checkpoint file containing the pre-trained model weights.-output-name: Name of the output ONNX file (default: 'human-pose-estimation.onnx').Load the Model:

 net = PoseEstimationWithMobileNet()